klapperkopp/opentok-secure-appointment/README.md

 Copy example.env to .env and fill the following variables:

-### Messaging API
+### Nexmo Credentials

 NEXMO_API_KEY: Retrieve from your [Vonage Communication account](https://dashboard.nexmo.com/sign-in)
 NEXMO_API_SECRET: Retrieve from your [Vonage Communication account](https://dashboard.nexmo.com/sign-in)
-MESSAGING_SMS_FROM: The number you've purchased to send SMS from

 ### Video API

 OPENTOK_API_KEY: Retrieve from your [Vonage Video account](https://www.vonage.com/communications-apis/video/)
 OPENTOK_API_SECRET: Retrieve from your [Vonage Video account](https://www.vonage.com/communications-apis/video/)
 OPENTOK_SESSION_MEDIA_MODE: Session mode- routed or relayed

+### Messaging API

+MESSAGING_SMS_FROM: The number you've purchased to send SMS from
+MESSAGING_WA_FROM: The number assigned to your Whatsapp Manager account you want to send Whatsapp messages from
+MESSAGING_WA_NAMESPACE: The namespace ID for you Whatsapp templates
+MESSAGING_WA_TEMPLATE: The template name of your Whatsapp template for appointment reminders.
+It must have a media/image header, a body with 3 parameters (topic, date, time), an optionak text-only footer and q quick reply button with a dynamic link (link parameter will be autofilled).
+The dynamic link should lead to your host server, e.g. https://yourdomain.com/video endpoint.

+### Unsplash

+UNSPLASH_ACCESS_KEY: Create a free [Unsplash developer account](https://unsplash.com/developers) and put your access key into this field.
+It will allow for Whatsapp messages with an image header to be automatically selected by searching unsplash for images of the appointment name.

 ### App behavior